aka-xubo/Multica-Skills/README.md

 # Multica Skills for Codex / Claude

-This repository contains community skills for working with [Multica](https://github.com/multica-ai/multica) issues from native agent environments such as Codex and Claude Cowork.
+This repository contains skills for working with [Multica](https://github.com/multica-ai/multica) issues from native agent environments such as Codex and Claude Cowork.

 ## Why This Exists